david-hall/vzome-sharing/_posts/2024-10-07-Haberdashers-Puzzle-15-54-49.md

 {% endcomment %}

-Form a square or an equalateral triangle from the same four tiles.
+Form a square or an equilateral triangle from the same four tiles.

 <figure style="width: 87%; margin: 5%">